cmbata1/music-generation-project/SETUP.md

 ```

 ## 3. Download the Processed Dataset
-The file `data/processed/full_sequences.npz` is too large to store directly in GitHub.
+The processed dataset file `data/processed/full_sequences.npz` is too large to store directly in GitHub and must be downloaded from Google Drive.

 #### Option A: Script
 Run the helper script to download automatically into the correct folder: